jscottusf/CriShipped/README.md

-## Technoligies that were used in the development and implementation of the site:
+## Technologies that were used in the development and implementation of the site:
 - MongoDB
 - Bootstrap
 - Node.js along with the following **Node Packages**...